 Emptying a half dozen rounds of 12-gauge in just a couple of seconds can sure sound like fun for many people.

-If you agree, then a semi-automatic shotgun might be the right weapon for you.
+If you agree, then a semi-auto shotgun might be the right weapon for you.
 But choosing the right model for each individual shooter takes some thought.
 There are some things you should consider before buying a semi-automatic gun.

 Modern semi-automatic shotguns are very reliable.
-They can’t be short-stroked under stress as a pump action gun can.
+They can’t be short-stroked under stress as a pump-action gun can.

 Semi-automatic shotguns belong to one of two broad categories: gas and inertia.

-A gas operated action uses expanding gases from the fired shell, which seep out of ports in the barrel underneath the gun’s forearm, to force a piston linked to the bolt backward.
+When the trigger is pulled a gas-operated action uses expanding gases from the fired shell, which seep out of ports in the barrel underneath the gun’s forearm, to force a piston linked to the bolt backward.
 This opens the action and ejects the empty shell.

 Inertia guns, on the other hand, use the gun’s recoil to cycle the action.

 Inertia guns shoot cleaner and longer.
 They work well in bad weather conditions.
 They are usually lighter and thinner than gas guns, and they shoot cleaner and longer.
-They don’t require much maintenance either, while gas operated shotguns require additional attention and tend to have more moving parts than other types of shotguns.
+They don’t require much maintenance either, while gas-operated shotguns require additional attention and tend to have more moving parts than other types of shotguns.
 Inertia operated guns are the ideal choice if you hate cleaning guns.

 The advantage of gas action guns is the shooting experience is better.
 These guns have the ability to reliably fire a wide range of shotgun shells and the benefit of functioning reliably without causing excess recoil or stress on the gun.